 - Familiarity with computer information systems and web-based records and registration systems, especially Banner, Degree Works, and/or EAB Navigate

-How To Apply: Apply online at jobs.gvsu.edu, select this position, and then click "Apply now.”
-Please include a cover letter, resume, and statement of your advising philosophy (How to create your advising philosophy: https://nacada.ksu.edu/Resources/Clearinghouse/View-Articles/Personal-philosophy-of-academic-advising.aspx).
+How to Apply: Please include a cover letter, resume, and statement of your student success philosophy.
 The online application will allow you to attach these documents electronically.
-On the application, you will be required to provide names, phone numbers, and e-mail addresses for three professional references, so you do not need to upload a separate references document.
+On the application, you will be required to provide names, phone numbers, and e-mail addresses for three professional references.
 If you have questions or need assistance, call Human Resources at 616-331-2215.

-Application Deadline: Review of applications will begin October 13, 2021, and the posting may be closed at any time at the discretion of the University.
+Application Deadline: The review process will begin on September 14, 2023, and applications will be accepted until the position is filled.
+The posting may be closed at any time at the discretion of the University.

 To perform this job successfully, an individual must be able to perform each essential duty satisfactorily.
 Must have the physical stamina to work long hours and/or more than 5 days per week.
 The requirements listed are representative of the knowledge, skill and/or ability required.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.
 The information contained in this job description is for compliance with the Americans with Disabilities Act as amended by the ADA Amendment Act (2008), Section 504 of the Rehabilitation Act of 1973, and other applicable federal and state laws that prohibit discrimination on the basis of disability.
 GVSU will provide reasonable accommodations to qualified individuals with disabilities upon request.